Zulfahmi Arifin: Third spell at Hougang United

 On 15 February 2022, Zulfahmi rejoins Hougang United for the 2022 Singapore Premier League season.
 On 27 February 2022, he make his league return appearances after two years against Lion City Sailors.
 In his first season back at the club, he helped the club to capture their first ever piece of silverware in the club history winning the 2022 Singapore Cup Final against Tampines Rovers.
 Zulfahmi was named the club captain from the 2023 Singapore Premier League season onwards.

 Bhayangkara

 On 9 November 2023, Zulfahmi join Indonesia Liga 1 club, Bhayangkara where he make his debut for the club on the same day in a league match against RANS Nusantara.
 He became the second singapore to play for the club since Agu Casmir in 2013.
 Zulfahmi is then being partnered in midfield with world class footballer, Radja Nainggolan at the club.

 Fourth spell at Hougang United

 On 29 October 2024, it was announced that Zulfahmi had returned to Singapore to rejoin Singapore Premier League club Hougang United for his fourth spell with the club.
 He will be replacing midfielder Ajay Robson who is set to be enlisted for National Service in 2025.
 On the same day, Zulfahmi made his return debut in a 2–1 league defeat against Albirex Niigata (S).

 Persis Solo

 On 14 August 2025, Zulfahmi signed with Indonesia Super League club Persis Solo.
+He make his debut on 16 August in a 3–0 defeat to Persija Jakarta.